chain4travel/camino-docs/docs/camino-messenger/introduction.md

 ## Versioning and releases

 The `v1alpha` version first release was done on 18 January 2023.
 Feedback and reviews with Camino Network Partners are leading to improvements of Message Types.
 A partner working with a specific Message Type to implement a connection to their system discovers errors or finds a concept is missing in the Camino MessageType.
 Conclusively one Message Type can be mature and and have only non-breaking improvements, while another Message Type is actively being developed.
 While "Accommodation" might be in a productive `v1`, we might have "Car Rental" in a `v2beta`.
 As all message formats are released together, we simply have numeric releases that contain updates on one or more messages from one or more feature branches and PRs.
-Unless a partner is working together with us to develop a new message or new features in an existing message, the c4t (main) branch should be used.

-### Version of each Message Type
+### Bot version (Synced with the protocol-release)

+Every time a new version is released of any of the message types a new version of the bot is released.
+The latest version of the Camino Messenger bot can be downloaded from our [github](https://github.com/chain4travel/camino-messenger-bot).
+The main bot version is the same as the latest protocol release.
+Technical releases for the bot can result to a minor version increase (for example bot release 6.0.0 and 6.1.0 which both support latest protocol version 6, but bot release 6.1.0 has a technical enhancement without an update to the protocol).

+### Protocol release

+A protocol release consists of the latest version of each message type.
+We call them _"service versions"_.
+The bot will always support the latest service version and the previous service version.
+The version before the previous version will still be in the SDK on buf.build, so that in the transition phase after the release of a new service version, it can still be used, but with "obsolete" warnings.

+Example: Partners A and B can still be trading on protocol version 4 (for example using Bot release 4.0.0), while partners C and D are trading on protocol version 4 (using the same bot release 4.0.0) and partners E and F are already trading on protocol version 5 of that message type using the most recent bot release 5.0.0.
+Upon release of the new Bot release 6.0.0, partners trading on version 4 of the message type will receive an "obsolete" warning with each message.

+### Service versions

-The version of each Message Type is specified in the package name stored on [buf.build](https://buf.build/chain4travel/camino-messenger-protocol/docs) .
+The version of each Message Type, _"service versions"_, are specified in the package name stored on [buf.build](https://buf.build/chain4travel/camino-messenger-protocol/docs) .
 The package name and conclusively the version is included in the gRPC header.
 To define the supported capabilities for the partner configuration, we can use this package name as a whole to refer to a service as a capability.
-For example: `cmp.services.accommodation.v1alpha.AccommodationSearchService`
+For example: cmp.services.accommodation.v1alpha.AccommodationSearchService.

+In one Protocol release, each message type will be on its own service version.
+If many partners are actively collaborating on the Accommodation Service, this will lead to more updates for this message type then for another.

+Example: imaginary Bot release 18.0.0 holds protocol release 18, which has for each message types the following service versions:

+- accommodation version 6 and version 7 beta.
+- transport version 4, version 5 beta and version 6 alpha.
+- activity version 2.
+- insurance version 1 aplha.

 We have decided to step away from semantic versioning and consider all changes in the protocol a breaking change.
 Conclusively, partners can only trade using the exact same message version.

-### Releases & Supported Versions

-Every time a new version is released of any of the message types a new version of the bot is released.
-The latest version of the Camino Messenger bot can be downloaded from our [github](https://github.com/chain4travel/camino-messenger-bot).
-The main bot version is the same as the latest protocol version.
-Technical releases for the bot can result to a minor version increase (for example bot release 6.0.0 and 6.1.0 which both support latest protocol version 6, but bot release 6.1.0 has a technical enhancement without an update to the protocol).

-The bot will always support the latest version of a message type and the previous version of that same message type.
-The version before the previous version will still be in the SDK on buf.build, so that in the transition phase after the release of a new version for a specific Message Type, for example Partners A and B can still be trading on protocol version 3 (for example using Bot release 4.0.0), while partners C and D are trading on protocol version 4 (using the same bot release 4.0.0) and partners E and F are already trading on protocol version 5 of that message type using the most recent bot release 5.0.0.
-Upon release of the new Bot release 6.0.0, partners trading on version 3 of the message type will receive an "obsolete" warning with each message.

 Schematic representation of a version upgrade for a specific message type